gabrielfs7/udemy-docker-mastery/README.md

 ### Image

 - Is the application I want to run.
-I.e. image of "nginx" web server.
+I.e. image of `nginx` web server.
-- We can store our images as "registry" on Docker Hub (hub.docker.com)
+- We can store our images as `registry` on Docker Hub (hub.docker.com)

 ### Container

-- Is an instance of the image running as a "process".
+- Is an instance of the image running as a `process`.
-- We can have many containers of "same" image running.
+- We can have many containers of `same` image running.

 # How to?